OsaPL/Versus-Brawl/notes.md

 cat is glass cannon, good vs lower hp rabbit and rat

 rat is great for pushing opponents

+rabbit should be only faster than dog and wolf on horizontal spaces

 ### Playtesting sessions notes: